-- 1. Select a project. - 2.
-Do one of the following: - On the diagram toolbar, click Add New > Milestone. - On the selected project shortcut menu, click Add new Actual Project Milestone. - 3.
-Select one of the available milestone kinds: - Out Of Service Milestone
+- 1. Select an actual project.

+- 2. Do one of the following:

+- On the diagram toolbar, click Add New > Milestone.

+- On the selected actual project shortcut menu, click Add new Actual Project Milestone.

+- 3. Select one of the available milestone kinds:

+- Out Of Service Milestone

 - Increment Milestone

 - Deployed Milestone

 - No Longer Used Milestone

 - Actual Project Milestone

 - 4. The Actual Project Milestone Creation Wizard opens.

-- 5. Specify milestone settings following wizard steps and click Finish when you are done.
+- 5. Specify milestone settings in the following wizard steps and click Finish when you are done.